0xf10e/radicale-formula/README.rst

 ``radicale``
 ------------

-Installs the radicale package, configures and starts the associated radicale service.
+Installs the package for Radicale_, configures and starts the associated ``radicale`` service.

 The configuration files are created using templates which are filled with data from Pillar_ below the key ``radicale``